Howard County Students Advance to 2018 National History Day Competition

 Nithya Nuvvala of Bonnie Branch Middle School advanced In the Junior Individual Documentaries category with “The Conflict of Japanese Internment and the Insufficient Compromise to Internees.”

-Mayfield Woods Middle School student Sophia Scherer’s “World War II: An Inadvertent Catalyst for Women’s Equality” took first place to advance in the Junior Individual Performances category.
+Mayfield Woods Middle School student Sofia Scherer’s “World War II: An Inadvertent Catalyst for Women’s Equality” took first place to advance in the Junior Individual Performances category.

 Abihith Velumuri and Colin Wang from Burleigh Manor Middle School advanced in the Junior Group Websites category for “Colorado River Compact: Historical Lessons for Water Rights Management.”